-Mitochondria are oxygen-consuming electrochemical generators that evolved from the endosymbiotic alphaproteobacteria which became integrated into a host cell related to Asgard Archaea (Margulis 1970; Lane 2005; Roger et al. 2017).
+Mitochondria are the oxygen-consuming electrochemical generators evolved from endosymbiotic bacteria (Margulis 1970; Lane 2005).
 They were described by Richard Altmann (1894) as 'bioblasts', which include not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
 The word 'mitochondria' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
-Mitochondrion is singular and mitochondria is plural.
-Abbreviation: mt, as generally used in mtDNA.

-Contrary to current textbook dogma, which describes mitochondria as individual organelles, mitochondria form dynamic networks within eukaryotic cells.
-Mitochondrial movement is supported by microtubules and morphology can change in response to energy requirements of the cell via processes known as fusion and fission; these interactions allow mitochondria to communicate within a network (Chan 2006).
-Mitochondria can even traverse cell boundaries in a process known as horizontal mitochondrial transfer (Torralba et al. 2016).
-Another defining characteristic of mitochondria is the double membrane.
-The mitochondrial inner membrane (mtIM) forms dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM) and positively charged with respect to the matrix.

-The mtIM contains the non-bilayer phospholipid cardiolipin, which is also involved in the mtOM (Gebert et al. 2009) but is not present in any other eukaryotic cellular membrane.
-Cardiolipin has many regulatory functions (Oemer et al. 2018); it promotes and stabilizes the formation of supercomplexes (SC I_nIII_nIV_n) based on dynamic interactions between specific respiratory complexes (McKenzie et al. 2006; Greggio et al. 2017; Lenaz et al. 2017), and it supports proton transfer on the mtIM from the electron transfer system to F-ATPase (ATP synthase; Yoshinaga et al. 2016).
-The mtIM is plastic and exerts an influence on the functional properties of incorporated proteins (Waczulikova et al. 2007).
-Intracellular stress factors may cause shrinking or swelling of the mitochondrial matrix that can ultimately result in permeability transition (mtPT; Lemasters et al. 1998).
+Mitochondria form dynamic networks within eukaryotic cells and are morphologically enclosed by a double membrane.
+The mitochondrial inner membrane (mtIM) shows dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM) and positively charged with respect to the matrix.
+The mtIM contains the non-bilayer phospholipid cardiolipin, which is not present in any other eukaryotic cellular membrane.
+Cardiolipin stabilizes and promotes the formation of respiratory supercomplexes (SC I_nIII_nIV_n), which are supramolecular assemblies based upon specific, though dynamic interactions between individual respiratory complexes (Greggio et al. 2017; Lenaz et al. 2017).
+Membrane fluidity exerts an influence on functional properties of proteins incorporated in the membranes (Waczulikova et al. 2007).
+In addition to mitochondrial movement along microtubules, mitochondrial morphology can change in response to energy requirements of the cell via processes known as fusion and fission, through which mitochondria communicate within a network (Chan 2006).
+Intracellular stress factors may cause shrinking or swelling of the mitochondrial matrix, that can ultimately result in permeability transition.

-Mitochondrial constitute the structural and functional elementary components of cell respiration.
+Mitochondria are the structural and functional elementary components of cell respiration.
 Mitochondrial respiration is the reduction of molecular oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
-In the process of oxidative phosphorylation (OXPHOS), the catabolic reaction of oxygen consumption is electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
-Mitochondria are the powerhouses of the cell that contain the machinery of the OXPHOS-pathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa_3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle (TCA), fatty acid and amino acid oxidation; transporters of ions, metabolites and co-factors; iron/sulphur cluster synthesis; and mitochondrial kinases related to catabolic pathways.
-The mitochondrial proteome comprises over 1,200 proteins (Calvo et al. 2015; 2017), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known, e.g., proteins regulating mitochondrial biogenesis or apoptosis, while others are still under investigation, or need to be identified, e.g., mtPT pore, alanine transporter.
-The mammalian mitochondrial proteome can be used to discover and characterize the genetic basis of mitochondrial diseases (Williams et al. 2016; Palmfeldt and Bross 2017).
+In the process of oxidative the catabolic reaction of oxygen phosphorylation (OXPHOS), consumption electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
+Mitochondria are the powerhouses of the cell which contain the machinery of the OXPHOS-pathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa_3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle, fatty acid and amino acid oxidation; transporters of ions, metabolites and co-factors; iron/sulphur cluster synthesis; and mitochondrial kinases related to energy transfer pathways.
+The mitochondrial proteome comprises over 1,200 proteins (Calvo et al. 2015; 2017), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known (e.g., proteins regulating mitochondrial biogenesis or apoptosis), while others are still under investigation, or need to be identified (e.g., alanine transporter).
+Only recently has it been possible to use the mammalian mitochondrial proteome to discover and characterize the genetic basis of mitochondrial diseases (Williams et al. 2016; Palmfeldt and Bross 2017).